D-Pointer/imperium-server/README.md

 % make
 ````

 The final binary is `imperium-server` in the `build` directory.
-You may need to add include paths for your dependencies if they are not installed in standard
+You may need to add include and library paths for your dependencies if they are not installed in standard
 directories.
 Example:

 ````
-% cmake -DCMAKE_CXX_FLAGS="-I/opt/boost/include" ..
+% cmake -DCMAKE_CXX_FLAGS="-I/opt/boost/include" -DCMAKE_LIBRARY_PATH=/usr/local/lib" ...
 ````

 The idea behind the server.